How to Get Rid of June Bugs

 what does a june bug eat

 June bug larvae will devour plant roots, killing your lawn and garden from below ground.
-In fact, sometimes the first warning sign of their presence is the appearance of small dead patches in an otherwise healthy lawn.
+In fact, sometimes the first warning sign of their presence is the appearance of small dead patches in an otherwise healthy lawn (although chinch bugs are most often to blame).

 Adults prefer vegetation and will usually aim for plant leaves and vegetation.
 They won’t discriminate between purely ornamental plants and vital agricultural plants.